Making Music Happen

 Some years ago I was asked what I did for a living and I struggled with the answer until, finally, I decided that all I did was make music happen.
 This has taken the form of producing a myriad of concerts and festivals, recording numerous concerts and artists, providing live sound amplification and performing music right around New Zealand.

-I have been manager of the Dunedin Sinfonia, director of the Nelson School of Music and am currently manager of the Adam Chamber Music Festival.
+I have been manager of the Dunedin Sinfonia, director of the Nelson School of Music and until recently have been manager of the Adam Chamber Music Festival.
 I have also produced concerts and festivals in the folk music world.

 40 years of serving on numerous boards have included being a trustee during the recent renovation of the Nelson School of Music, now known as the Nelson Centre of Musical Arts.
 I was a founder of the New Zealand Uilleann Piper's Assocation and also Ceol Aneas, the annual traditional Irish Music Festival which is going strong after 20 years since its inception.